Horea94/Fruit-Images-Dataset/readme.md

 Fruits were planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.

 A Logitech C920 camera was used for filming the fruits.
-This is one of the best webcams.
+This is one of the best webcams available.

 Behind the fruits we placed a white sheet of paper as background.